Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 didn't seem to be a critique as he immediately reached into the basket, stabbed another with a frankly *terrifyingly* huge claw, and popped it into his mouth.

-"Yes, they're a little ...heavier...and the vinegar that Shoo always had them with is really interesting."
+"Yes, they're a little ...heavier... and the vinegar that Shoo always had them with is really interesting."
 She dipped another and popped it into her mouth, savoring the *crunch* on one side.